Tootoot222/react-typescript-hook-mouse/README.md

 ## Contributions

+Based from the react-hook-mouse package by Bence A. Toth <tothab@gmail.com>.

 Contributions are welcome.
-File bug reports, create pull requests, feel free to reach out at tothab@gmail.com.
+File bug reports, create pull requests, feel free to reach out on the project github page, or via email.

 ## Licence